 If you want to drive consistent, high-quality organic traffic to your law firm’s website, you will have to invest in content.
 Not re-publishing news stories, not sharing press releases about the firm and not 300-word opinion pieces that you wrote in an hour or less.
 You need deep, well-written legal content that answers the high-volume questions of your potential clients.

-Why You Need to Start a Content Strategy Yesterday
+Why You Need a Law Firm Content Strategy Yesterday

 Generally, we think it is cheesy to include third-party stats, but these next two are good.
 According to a 2017 Time Magazine survey of 17,000 individuals across three demographics, 90% of respondents said they trust content from brands more than traditional advertisements.
 When you mix in the fact that as of 2018, over 30% of internet users use ad blockers in some capacity, content marketing isn’t just a good idea — it’s a necessity.
 The related strategy here is that a well-oiled content strategy gets your website in front of an audience that is warmer than traditional or digital ads.
 Why is that?
 The answer is intent.
 A content strategy that is designed to specifically answer specific questions that potential clients are searching for attracts visitors that are in what we call the “research phase”.
 It is during this phase that potential clients and whittling down their short list of law firms to get in contact with.
 If you make that short list by providing content specific to their issue, you are much more likely to be near the top of that short list rather than a firm that had a more generalized piece of content show up.
 Couple that visit with the urgency that exists with finding legal representation for most matters, and you have yourself a lead.